exploratorystudios/shmup-golf/README.md

 `shmupgolf_unobfuscated.py` is in this repo. that's the one you read. the compressed version is for looking at. you look at it. you feel something. you close it.

 ---
+You can also play on this website: https://shmupgolf.fly.dev/

 ## Running It